+Black text should never have more than 140% ink coverage.
+"Four colour black" text is virtually impossible to print, will look blurred and may cause sheets to stick together.
 Black is black!
 Isn't it?
-It may surprise you to learn that there's more to black than meets the eye...

-To get the best from our process, black can be produced in two ways.
+It may surprise you to learn that there's more to black than meets the eye...To get the best from our process, black can be produced in two ways.
 The first method is single colour black, made from 100% black ink.
-This is ideal for small areas less than 2cm2 such as text or logos.

-On areas of over 2cm2 in size, single colour black can appear washed out and uneven.
+This is ideal for small areas less than 2cm^2 such as text or logos.
+On areas of over 2cm^2 in size, single colour black can appear washed out and uneven.
 This is because the rollers on printing presses roll the ink off over a large area.
 The alternative is rich black, which consists of 100% black and 40% cyan.
 A rich black should be used on larger areas to ensure an even, dark coverage, as the second ink colour disguises any inconsistencies.
 However, rich black should never be used on small text as any tiny deviance in registration will lead to a blurred effect.